 - Strange Sounds

 A minor amount of sounds are normal.
-If you detect distinct clanking sounds originating from your water heater, it could possibly be a a sign of a problem.
+If you detect distinct clanking sounds originating from your water heater, it could possibly be a sign of a problem.

 If residue has thickened inside, your water heater may be less efficient.
 This may cause higher energy expenses and likely damage to your equipment.

 Losing water is the leading cause of a failing water heater.
 If you observe water around your tank, you’re more than likely dealing with a leak and could risk major water damage to your house.

 Getting no hot water whatsoever is clear proof of a problem.
 But erratic water temperature is often disregarded as a problem.
 This might possibly signify mineral deposits have developed and your heating element must be corrected or replaced.